ahnpj/incident-response-and-investigations/intrusion-and-lateral-movement-investigations/windows-intrusion-lifecycle-lateral-movement-investigation/investigation-walkthrough.md

 </blockquote>

 <blockquote>
-Note on rundll32.exe Usage
-The use of rundll32.exe in this investigation does not inherently indicate DLL injection or DLL hijacking.
+The use of "rundll32.exe" in this investigation does not inherently indicate DLL injection or DLL hijacking.
 Instead, it represents living-off-the-land execution, where a legitimate Windows utility is abused to execute malicious code stored in a DLL.
 DLL injection involves forcing a DLL into the address space of another running process, while DLL hijacking relies on placing a malicious DLL in a location where a legitimate application will load it unintentionally.
-In this case, rundll32.exe is explicitly invoked to execute a DLL function, which aligns more closely with proxy execution using trusted binaries rather than injection or hijacking.
+In this case, "rundll32.exe" is explicitly invoked to execute a DLL function, which aligns more closely with proxy execution using trusted binaries rather than injection or hijacking.
 I recognized this distinction based on concepts learned during my CompTIA Security+ studies, where rundll32 is highlighted as a common tool abused by threat actors to evade detection by leveraging legitimate system binaries.
 </blockquote>

 ##### 🔷 4.6) Identifying the File Path of Created Files

 After identifying `rundll33.exe` and `svchost.exe` as the two files created from the archive extraction in the previous step, I next needed to determine where these files were written on disk.
 I continued reviewing subsequent Sysmon Event ID 11 (FileCreate) events to determine what actions occurred immediately afterward.

-Focusing on events after 11/18/2022 5:22:50 PM (the last file that was extracted), I observed additional file creation activity occurring in the same directory (`C:\Users\Administrator\AppData\Roaming\WPDNSE`).
+Focusing on events after `11/18/2022 5:22:50 PM` (the last file that was extracted), I observed additional file creation activity occurring in the same directory (`C:\Users\Administrator\AppData\Roaming\WPDNSE`).
 Reviewing events in sequence allowed me to confirm that the extracted executables were not isolated artifacts but part of a broader chain of attacker-driven activity following successful extraction and execution.

 Initially, the `C:\Program Files\7-Zip\` directory appeared relevant because the Sysmon events showed `7z.exe` executing from that location.
 However, this path only represents the location of the extraction utility, not the destination of the extracted files themselves.
 Instead, I focused on Sysmon Event ID 11 (FileCreate) and examined the `TargetFilename` field, which records the full path of newly created files.

 By correlating the timestamps of these events with earlier findings—such as initial account access, privilege escalation, and account deletion—I was able to place the file activity firmly within the active compromise window rather than normal system behavior.
 By correlating the timestamps of these events with earlier findings—such as initial account access, privilege escalation, and account deletion—I was able to place the file activity firmly within the active compromise window rather than normal system behavior.

 Reviewing the FileCreate events immediately following the archive extraction activity revealed that both executables were written to the same directory under the Administrator profile.
 Specifically, the `TargetFilename` field showed:
-- `C:\Users\Administrator\AppData\Roaming\WPDNSE\svchost.exe` at 11/18/2022 5:24:21 PM
+- `C:\Users\Administrator\AppData\Roaming\WPDNSE\svchost.exe` at `11/18/2022 5:24:21 PM`
-- `C:\Users\Administrator\AppData\Roaming\WPDNSE\rundll33.exe` at 11/18/2022 5:25:27 PM
+- `C:\Users\Administrator\AppData\Roaming\WPDNSE\rundll33.exe` at `11/18/2022 5:25:27 PM`

 Because both extracted files were created within the same directory, this confirms that the archive contents were dropped into the `WPDNSE` folder under the user’s roaming `AppData` path.